kevin-lee/sbt-devoops/website/docs/scala-plugin/how-to-use.md

 ---
 id: how-to-use
-title: DevOopsScalaPlugin - How to Use
+title: "DevOopsScalaPlugin - How to Use"
-sidebar_label: How to Use
+sidebar_label: "How to Use"
 ---

 ## DevOopsScalaPlugin